Keyfactor/vmware-vcenter-orchestrator/README.md

 Before installing the VMware vCenter Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
 Kfutil is a command-line tool that simplifies the process of creating store types, installing extensions, and instantiating certificate stores in Keyfactor Command.

+## vCenter Certificate Store Type

+To use the VMware vCenter Universal Orchestrator extension, you **must** create the vCenter Certificate Store Type.
+This only needs to happen _once_ per Keyfactor Command instance.

+The certificate store type of vCenter associated with this integration implements the Inventory, Management Add, and Management Remove job types.

+The Add and Remove operations have the ability to create and remove trusted root chains and SSL certificates associated with VMware vCenter.
+The certificate type is automatically identified by the orchestrator.
+It does not manage ESXI host certificates.

+#### Supported Operations

 | Operation    | Is Supported                                                                                                           |
 |--------------|------------------------------------------------------------------------------------------------------------------------|